Quisha16/WeatherNow/README.md

-# Weather-App
+# Weather Webpage with OpenWeatherMap API
-This is a simple weather app that allows users to check the current weather conditions for a specific location.
+This is a simple weather webpage that allows users to check the current weather conditions for a specific location.

 ## Features
 * View current weather conditions (temperature, humidity, wind speed).